vectranetworks/cybereason/README.md

 pip3 install git+https://github.com/vectranetworks/cybereason.git
 ```

+##Configuration
 Edit the config.py file and adjust the required variables according to your environment.
+A local install will typically
+ install in the following path ***~/.local/lib/\<python\>/site-packages/cybereason***  Running the script without a
+ valid config in config.py will throw an exception which indicates the full path to the script and config.py file.

+##Initialization
 Run the script one time manually with --token flag to generate Cybereason token.

 ```
-python3 cybereason.py --token
+cybereason --token
 ```
 The script will prompt for Cybereason credentials.
-The Cybereason token auto-renews.
-Regenerating the token may be
+The Cybereason token auto-renews every time the API is accessed.
-required if 8+ hours have elapsed since it was last utilized.
+Regenerating the token may be required if 8+ hours have elapsed since it was last utilized.

 ## Running